-Join us for a book launch and panel discussion for Martha Graham’s Cold War: the Dance of American Diplomacy (Dec 20, 2019, Oxford University Press).
+Join us for a book launch and panel discussion for Martha Graham’s Cold War: The Dance of American Diplomacy (Oxford University Press).

 The panel will include:

-Victoria Phillips, author of Martha Graham’s Cold War: the Dance of American Diplomacy
+Victoria Phillips, author of Martha Graham’s Cold War: The Dance of American Diplomacy, Lecturer in History, Columbia University

 Victoria de Grazia, Moore Collegiate Professor of History, Columbia University